 Fig.\ \ref{fig:blobbiness} shows a spherical shell through the cubic grid, for halo 40, and at a radius 15 voxels away from the center, and the multiscale `blobbiness' field $B$.
 The pixelation of the grid, and its distortion from the spherical projection, is visible at top.
 The smoothing scales we used in the filter were 1, 2, and 3 times the pixel scale, i.e. the angular size of a pixel a distance $r$ away from the center, at the equator.

-There is substantial room for improvement in this root-finding method, but we would like to think this is adequate for a first quantification of them.
+There is substantial room for improvement in this method to identify infall roots, but we would like to think this is adequate for a first quantification of them.
 Ultimately, we would like to map the roots as has been done in other vascular systems.
 Some discussion of the challenges and further ideas for quantifying them is in the main text.